We offer many courses to suit any interest or need.

 This program is offered in conjunction with Red Deer College.
 Students can enroll in four different courses that transfer directly into the Educational Assistant Program or into the Early Learning and Childcare Program.

 This is a three-year program that requires acceptance through an interviewing process for their 4th Class Power Engineering certificate.
 Students who are accepted into the program will take online NAIT courses during the school year and then participate in summer onsite employment opportunities working towards 940 hours for required apprenticeship training.
+Please note that we are currently not accepting new students into the program.

 School within a College (SWAC) is a program available to Grade 12 students in their second semester.
 This unique opportunity allows our students to attend technical training classes at Red Deer College (RDC) starting in February.